- 6 Steps Earwax Removal

 - A rare side effect of using hydrogen peroxide is throat soreness.

 Hydrogen peroxide studies have concluded that it is safe to use in appropriate concentrations for teeth whitening.
 Any hydrogen peroxide-containing gel whitening formulation must adhere to the safety standards of the American Dental Association and U.S. Food and Drug Administration.

 Check with your dentist to ensure both optimal and safe results when using any whitening treatment.
 Your dentist can ensure that hydrogen peroxide is used safely and thoroughly, as well as answer any other questions you may have about it.

 Is hydrogen peroxide effective against viruses like COVID-19 as a disinfectant?

-Hydrogen peroxide kills a wide variety of microorganisms, including bacteria, yeast, fungi, and spores.
+Hydrogen peroxide is a disinfectant that can kill a wide variety of microorganisms, including bacteria, COVID-19, yeast, fungi, and spores.

 When used on inanimate surfaces, commercially available three percent hydrogen peroxide is a stable and effective disinfectant.
 It has been used to disinfect ventilators, fabrics, and endoscopes at concentrations ranging from three to six percent.